RaphaelMaser/Ray_Tune/Ray_Tune_FashionMNIST.md

 With Ray Tune only a few lines of code needs to be added to the training procedure to run a full HPO with state-of-the-art search algorithms and schedulers.

-### Why should I use Ray Tune and not any other HPO library?
+### Why should I use Ray Tune and not one of the other HPO libraries?

 <img src="./images/tune_overview.webp"
      align="center"